ess-dmsc/jenkins-shared-library/README.md

 7. Click **Save** to save the changes.

+## Using the library

+See the commented sample Jenkinsfile provided in this repository at *examples/Jenkinsfile*.

 ## Upgrading the default build nodes

 To upgrade the default build nodes, edit *src/ecdcpipeline/DefaultBuildNodeImages.groovy*.